 The Base Camp Cycle Shop is your one-stop shop for all your cycling needs.
 Students have access to a fully equipped bike shop and trained technician to assist in repairs and answer questions.
 Whether a road bike, mountain bike, or something in between, we have the tools and knowledge to keep the cycling adventure going.
 Don't forget to ask about our monthly clinics ranging from basic bike maintenance to essential mountain biking skills.
 BCC also offers mountain bike rentals to explore nearly 7 miles of the WCU campus trail system.

 WCU also has two Dero Bicycle Fix-it Stands and Air Pumps located across campus and are free to use.
 For maintenance issues please report to email@example.com

 Fix-It Stands & Air Pump Locations

-Fore more information on booking a program please contact Kay Tufts firstname.lastname@example.org
+For more information on booking a program please contact the Parks and Recreation Managment Department.

 For more information on dates and times check out our Trips Calendar.

 Base Camp has a variety of programs that will meet you where you are at.
 BCC is not a club and you do not need a membership to join.
 Stop by our Adventure Shop located in the Campus Recreation Center and let our staff help you get started.
 We specialize in small group instruction, minimal impact techniques, traveling light and most importantly building community!
 Below is a list of programs that are offered throughout the year.